learn-co-curriculum/separating-client-and-api-services/README.md

-# Seperating Client And API Services
+# Separating Client And API Services

 ## Objectives

-* Learn the benefits of creating seperate applications using an API layer and Client App Layer
+* Learn the benefits of creating separate applications using an API layer and Client App Layer
 * Walk through building a simple API/Client layer app
 * Discuss how CORS works and how to use Rack CORS Gem